Govt. Tourism License 3195/080/81

 Animals’ survivability in different extreme conditions comes with mutation and strategic moves, which are also part of the natural cycle.
 Most animals and birds descend to lower altitudes to escape the cold conditions.
 During the arrival of summer, they ascend to higher altitudes to adapt to colder regions again.
 The animals that can survive such extreme cold still live there, hibernating.

-For the lower oxygen, it is their natural mutations, and the features in their red blood cells, as well as the organs that are capable of respirations, are built in a way that they can adapt and survive the low oxygen environment.
+For the low oxygen, it is their natural mutations, and the features in their red blood cells, as well as the organs that are capable of respiration, are built in a way that they can adapt and survive the low-oxygen environment.

-Conservation Efforts and Challenges For Wildlife In Everest Region
+Conservation Efforts and Challenges For Wildlife in the Everest Region

 Most of the big factors, such as climate change and tourism, come from humans, so it is our responsibility to make efforts to conserve this wildlife and the ecosystem of rare flora and fauna.
-Tourists who arrive in many arrivals should be managed and aware of the cause and effect of their activities, from nature to the life inside it.
+Tourists who arrive in large numbers should be managed and made aware of the cause and effect of their activities, from nature to the life inside it.
 Activities such as waste management, noise cancellation, and spoiling of forests should be strictly followed.

 So, again, we need to consider strict rules and regulations for visitors, and local communities should be aware of the hunting of animals and birds to preserve them.
 Regarding climate change, people worldwide must make equal efforts to prevent such diverse natural biodiversity from going extinct.